11 Worst YouTube Trends for 2018

 3. Old vs. New YouTube Stars

-As YouTube surpasses its recent 10 year anniversary, you'll also see the bridge widening between old/established stars and budding talent.
+As YouTube surpassed its 10 year anniversary, we've seen the bridge widen between old/established stars and budding talent.

 There has already been gossip towards the new youtubers because of their unorthodox ways to attract subscribers and this chasm is poised to stretch further.
 There's also an age gap resulting and a generational rift that began in 2016.

 So why is this considered an ugly YouTube trend?